thejosejorge/futcal-for-scriptable/README.md

 If you would like other languages to be added feel free to share the translation strings and I will gladly add them.

 Note: If your device language is not supported, the widget will default to English.

+### 👆 Tap To Open
+Clicking any of the widget different sections will open additional details on Safari or on the FotMob iOS/iPadOS application, if installed.

+Note: This overrides any behavior defined in the configuration of the widget

 ### ✈️ Offline Mode
 Futcal will still properly run even if there is no internet connectivity.
 In this case the latest cached information (previously stored in your iCloud Drive) will be displayed.